Will Applying for Business Funding Affect Your Credit?

 2. What other lenders see: only hard inquiries appear.
 Soft inquiries are filtered out before the report is shared with third parties.

-The implication for business owners: A trustworthy small business funding broker should be able to compare 20+ lender offers for you using a single soft pull.
-If they tell you they need to run a hard pull just to see what you qualify for, walk away.
+The implication for business owners: A trustworthy small business funding broker should be able to compare lender offers for you using a single soft inquiry.
+If they tell you they need a hard inquiry just to see what you qualify for, walk away.

-How much does a hard pull actually hurt your score?
+How much does a hard inquiry actually hurt your score?

 This is where most online advice is exaggerated.
 The reality: